- M.S. Concentration Areas

 General Program Description

 ANNOUNCEMENT: M.S.
-Program Applications accepted September 15th to March 1st for Fall Admission.
-Our application cycle is currently closed for Fall 2014.
+Program Applications will be accepted September 1st to March 1st for Fall 2015 Admission.

 The Master of Science (M.S.) in Nursing Science at the University of California, Irvine is a professional degree program which will prepare Registered Nurses in selected specialties and in research so they may assume roles as research-based advanced practice clinicians, administrators, or educators.
 The program course work is designed to prepare nurses with expertise in a specialized area of advanced nursing practice; role preparation as a nurse practitioner, nurse educator, or nurse administrator; leadership and health policy skills; and research skills.
 The M.S. degree will also prepare students for future doctoral work.